oasislabs/owasm-std/README.md

 `owasm-std` is itself compiled with no_std and expected to be used within no_std-crates/binaries, since it defines `lang_item`-s on it's own, which will conflict with standard library.

-But for test scenarios it can be compiled with feature "std" and auxiliary crate "pwasm-test" to support testing of contracts' internal logic.
+But for test scenarios it can be compiled with feature "std" and auxiliary crate "owasm-test" to support testing of contracts' internal logic.

 # License